nannadao-zz/portfolio/README.md

 ## My portfolio's code base

-If you're interested in knowing my projects, you can visit it here!
+If you're interested in knowing more about my projects, you can visit it here!